andrewcourtice/harlem/docs/src/guide/introduction/getting-started.md

 npm install @harlem/core
 ```

-**Note**: If you're using Nuxt, instead follow the instructions to [install the Nuxt module](https://github.com/nuxt-community/harlem-module) and then resume this guide below, at [Create your first store](#create-your-first-store).
+If you're using Nuxt, instead follow the instructions to [install the Nuxt module](https://github.com/nuxt-community/harlem-module) and then resume this guide below, at [Create your first store](#create-your-first-store).

 ## Register the Harlem Vue plugin